Chile–Israel relations

-Chile–Israel relations refers to the bilateral and diplomatic ties between Chile and Israel.
+Chile–Israel relations refers to the bilateral and diplomatic ties between the Republic of Chile and the State of Israel.
 Chile recognized Israel's independence in February 1949.
 Both countries established diplomatic relation on 16 May 1950, with Israel sending their first ambassador on that date and Chile sending their first ambassador on 16 June 1952.
 Chile has an embassy in Tel Aviv.
 Israel has an embassy in Santiago.

-Diplomatic visits
+High level visits

 In November 1983, Chilean Foreign Minister Miguel Schweitzer Walters visited Israel.
 The Israeli Attorney General Yitzhak Zamir raised the issue of extraditing suspected Nazi war criminal Walter Rauff.
 Walters said he could not extradite Rauff due to Chilean statute of limitations.
 In 1984, a further request was made by the Director General of the Israeli Foreign Ministry for Rauff's extradition to Chilean Foreign Minister Jaime del Valle.
 Del Valle stated that it would be "inappropriate" to expel Rauff.
 Former Prime Minister of Israel Golda Meir visited Chile with her Foreign Affairs Minister Shimon Peres and March 2005 saw the first official visit to Israel when Minister of Foreign Affairs Ignacio Walker made the trip with a delegation.

 In June 2019, Chilean President Sebastián Piñera made a visit to Israel.
 During the visit he met Israeli President Reuven Rivlin and Prime Minister Benjamin Netanyahu.
-During his visit president Piñera praised “long history of friendship and collaboration” between Chile and Israel.
+During his visit president Piñera praised "long history of friendship and collaboration" between Chile and Israel.

 Military collaboration

 The Military and Naval Attaché and Defense and Air Attaché offices as part of the Chilean Embassy to Israel seek to maintain and increase the bonds with the Israeli Defence Forces "in order to make knowledge, training and experiences exchange possible" and increase "the military bonds between the Ministry of Defense and its Israeli counterpart, in order to comply with the Chilean Foreign and Defense Policy".

-In 1981, Chile purchased 150 M-51 Sherman tanks from Israel Military Industries.
+Israel supplied weaponry to Augusto Pinochet's military dictatorship.
+In 1981, the Pinochet regime purchased 150 M-51 Sherman tanks from Israel Military Industries.
 Later in 1988, the Chilean Government, together with the Israeli Government and the US State Department, blocked the transfer of F5 fighter jets from Chile to Iran in return for the potential release of four American hostages.

 Israel is a major supplier of military hardware to the Chilean Armed Forces.
 In 1993, the IAI Phalcon system was sold to the Chilean Air Force.

 In 2002, Chilean Air Force selected Israeli military manufacturer RADA Electronic Industries for the supply of an advanced digital debriefing solution for its new F-16 C/D aircraft purchase.
-In December 2010, Israel's three major manufacturers of unmanned air vehicles submitted proposals in a bid to for the Chilean Air Force.
+In December 2010, Israel's three major manufacturers of unmanned air vehicles submitted proposals in a bid to the Chilean Air Force.